BatchLLM: Optimizing Large Batched LLM Inference with Global Prefix Sharing and Throughput-oriented Token Batching: Evaluation

+The existing works use separate kernels to compute the partial Attention on the prefix and the distinct KV context.
+This will lead to the tail effect of each kernel and the launch overhead of these kernels. \SYS{} horizontally fuses the two partial Attention calculation into one kernel.
+Different parts of the computation are performed in different thread blocks.
+Note that the problem shape of the two parts are different. \SYS{} applies different tiling configuration for the two parts to achieve the best performance.
+It uses the common auto-tuning method to find the best configuration.

+We implement the Attention in \SYS{} through OpenAI Triton language~\cite{triton}.
+We use the builtin autotuner of Triton to tune the tiling size of the Attention implementation in \SYS{}.
+Besides that, some ahead-of-time compilation methods are applied to reduce the launching overhead, including warm-up process on NVIDIA GPUs, and AOTriton\footnote{https://github.com/ROCm/aotriton} on AMD GPUs.

 We compare \SYS{}'s prefix-shared Attention implementation with several baselines on both NVIDIA A100 GPU and AMD MI200 GPU.
-Fig.\ref{fig:kernel-performance} shows the performance comparison of different implementations, including Triton official FlashAttention implementation\footnote{https://github.com/triton-lang/kernels/blob/main/kernels/flash\_attention.py}, official FlashAttention\footnote{https://github.com/Dao-AILab/flash-attention, v2.6.1}, FlashinferCascade\footnote{https://github.com/flashinfer-ai/flashinfer, v0.1.4}~\cite{cascade-inference}, and \SYS{}'s kernels.
+Fig.\ref{fig:kernel-performance} shows the performance comparison of different implementations, including Triton official FlashAttention implementation, official FlashAttention v2.6.1, FlashinferCascade v0.1.4~\cite{cascade-inference}, and \SYS{}'s kernels.
 We compare the performance among different kernels under two scenarios: the pure decoding scenario (request count 256) and the chunked-prefill scenario where a token-batch includes both prefill chunks and decoding tokens (7 prefill requests and 256 decoding requests).
-Besides that, how many requests one single \textit{prefix-group} have, and various \textit{length} setting of both shared prefix and non-shared tokens, are non-trivial.
-Our experiments are conducted based on these insights.

-According to the results, we can see that the Triton-based FlashAttention still has a performance gap to the CUDA-based FlashAttention, although we have already tuned the hyparameters using Triton's autotuner.
-(Note we omit the performance under chunked-prefill setting because it's even worse.)
-This indicates the high-level Triton compiler still have a room to achieve the performance of low-level CUDA compiler for complex computations (for example, we observe more shared memory bank conflict of the Triton FlashAttention than the CUDA version).
+Results show that the Triton-based FlashAttention still has a performance gap to the CUDA-based FlashAttention, although we have already tuned the hyparameters using Triton's autotuner.
+This indicates the high-level Triton compiler still have a room to achieve the performance of low-level CUDA compiler for complex computations.

 However, based on the insufficient performance of Triton, our kernel still shows good performance compared to the Cascade-Inference kernel. \SYS{}'s kernel can still achieve similar or better performance comparing with all these CUDA implementations, showing the potential of the kernel optimization in \SYS{}.